philbooth/escomplex/README.md

   that matches the `path` property from its corresponding syntax tree.
-  This `path` property is required because the reports array gest sorted during dependency analysis.
+  This `path` property is required because the reports array gets sorted during dependency analysis.
 * `result.adjacencyMatrix`:
   The adjacency